jwbuurlage/category-theory-programmers/doc/01_introduction.md

 - Willem Jan Palenstijn for corrections and comments regarding cartesian closed categories.
 - Tom de Jong for examples and suggestions for the section on adjunctions

+Also Matt Noonan, and Ruben Pieters for fixing typos and/or making other improvements to the text.

 And everyone else who has attended or contributed to the seminar.

 -- Jan-Willem Buurlage (<janwillembuurlage@gmail.com>)